30 Web Designs with Amazing Attention to Detail

 We were previewing a yet-to-be-released theme called ‘Through the Lens’ but I spelt Lens with an ‘e’ at the end.
 By the time someone pointed it out I had screen shots all over the place.
 Rather embarrassing.

-20. Steven Snell on November 11th, 2009
+20. November 11, 2009

 David,